 Diagram Filters can also be used when presenting the diagrams, to draw attention to parts of the diagrams.
 The diagrams can be presented as hand drawn or in a whiteboard style by changing the properties of the diagram.
-Learn more about the Mind Mapping Diagram

-Mind Mapping Diagram
+Learn more about the Mind Mapping Diagram Mind Mapping Diagram

 Model Mail

 Getting to know the Model Mail

 Introducing the Model Mail

 Model Mail is a mail system internal to the Enterprise Architect repository that allows users to send and receive mail messages.
-One of the important advantages that Model Mail has over other mail systems is that it is possible to embed hyperlinks to parts of the repository, allowing the recipient to click through to the diagrams, matrices, elements, Packages, reviews and more.
+One of the important advantages that Model Mail has over other mail systems is that it is possible to embed hyperlinks to parts of the repository, allowing the recipient to click through to diagrams, matrices, elements, Packages, reviews and more.

-Most initiatives are carried out by a team of people, and critical to their success is good communication.
+Most initiatives are realized by a team of people, and critical to their success is good communication.
 With a fully featured tool such as Enterprise Architect, it is typical for team members to perform a lot of their work inside the tool; having mail internal to the repository provides a lot of advantages.
 The Model Mail facility allows team members and others using Enterprise Architect to send and receive mail messages including hyperlinks to repository content.

-Where to find the Model Mail

-Ribbon: Start > Collaborate > Mail
+Where to Ribbon: Start > Collaborate > Mail

+find the Model Mail

 Usage of the Model Mail

-Model Mail can be used to send and receive mail messages internal to the model allowing team members and other stakeholders to communicate effectively about the model and its content.
-A typical scenario might be a team member sending a message with a link to a set of Requirements to a number of people asking for their comments.
+Model Mail can be used to send and receive mail messages internal to the model, allowing team members and other stakeholders to communicate effectively about the model and its content.
+A typical scenario might be a team member sending a message with a link to a set of Requirements to a number of people, asking for their comments.

 Options for the Model Mail

-Model Mail has the option to insert links to a variety of repository items including: Diagrams, Matrices, Images, Searches, Help Topics, Attributes, Operations, Team Library and more.
+Model Mail has the option to insert links to a variety of repository items, including diagrams, matrices, images, searches, Help topics, attributes, operations, Team Library and more.

-Learn more about the Model Mail Model Mail
+Learn more about the Model Mail

+Model Mail

 Model Views

 Getting to know Model Views

 Introducing Model Views

 Model Views provide an alternative view of the elements in the Repository.
-Whereas the Project Browser is designed to organize the Packages and elements structurally, the Model Views facility allows the modeler to create a number of views that can group elements and diagrams differently.
+Whilst the Browser window is designed to organize the Packages and elements structurally, the Model Views facility allows the modeler to create a number of views that can group elements and diagrams differently.

-The Project Browser has been designed to organize the elements structurally, grouping elements and diagrams together into Packages based on factors such as namespaces, type of element and the part of the process.
+The Browser window has been designed to organize the elements structurally, grouping elements and diagrams together into Packages based on factors such as namespaces, type of element and the part of the process.
 Model Views allow a user to create a structure based on a wide range of criteria including Favorites folders and folders based on a search such as all elements I created last week that have a status of 'Proposed'.